Beakerboy/CashID/README.md

 require_once(__DIR__ . '/vendor/autoload.php');
 ```

-Alternatively, use composer on the command line to require and install MathPHP:
+Alternatively, use composer on the command line to require and install CashID:

 ```
 $ php composer.phar require Beakerboy/cashid:0.*